jlewisit/work-day-scheduler/README.md

 # Work Day Scheduler

-A simple calendar application that should allow a user to save events for each hour of the day.
+A simple calendar application that allows users to save events for each hour of the day.

 Here is the link:  https://jlewisit.github.io/work-day-scheduler/